 The foundation team began the installation by excavating the yard to expose the home’s footer.
-Tar Heel Basement Systems’ helical pier system has a true helix design, which performs a vital role in providing the downward force, or thrust, needed to advance a pile (or pier) to the bearing depth.
+Tar Heel Basement Systems’ helical pier system which performs a vital role in providing the downward force, or thrust, needed to advance a pile (or pier) to the bearing depth.
 The piers are mechanically advanced into the soil to the recommended depth & capacity.

 Once each pier reaches stable soil, the heavy-duty foundation bracket is installed and secured to the home’s footing.
 The weight of the home was then transferred to the helical pier system providing immediate stabilization.
 The excavated dirt was then returned and a layer of fresh grass seed was spread.
 The homeowners were able to have their home permanently stabilized without major disruption to their property.